apache/arrow/docs/source/developers/guide/step_by_step/testing.rst

       packages follow
       :ref:`Python unit testing section <python-unit-testing>`.

-      What we normally do is run the test we are working on only.
-Once we are finished with our work and then we run other tests also.
+      During the development process, it can be more efficient to only run the tests relevant to the code which you are working on.
+However, you should run all of the tests once you have finished your development work.

-      To run a specific unit test use this command in the terminal from the ``arrow/python`` folder:
+      To run a specific unit test, use this command in the terminal from the ``arrow/python`` folder:

       .. code-block::